A fresh and tasty easy Fruit Smoothie that takes minutes to make. It is filled with kiwi, banana, blueberries, strawberries and more!!

 - Cut a piece of plastic wrap and place it directly onto the top of the smoothie.
 Store in the fridge for 12 hours or in the freezer for up to 3 months.

-For other favorite smoothie recipes try these:
+For other favorite smoothies, try:

 - Our Favorite Green Smoothie